Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: Concluding remarks

 It is known that, differently from quantum mechanics, infinitely many unitary non-equivalent Fock spaces are contained in quantum field theory and hence it is not trivial which one should be chosen.
 See, for example, Refs. \cite{unr1,unr2}.
 So far, this choice of the Fock space is known only in the scattering theory and in the case where Landau's Fermi-liquid ansatz is applicable.
 While it causes several difficulties, the presence of these unitary non-equivalent Fock spaces manifests a rich structure of vacua in quantum field theory, such as symmetry breaking.
 We confirmed that the unitary non-equivalent representations appear in the continuum limit in our formulation.
 See Appendix \ref{app:neur} for details.

 To establish SVM as the alternative quantization scheme, the applicability to the gauge field and the Dirac field should be studied.
-Our formulation may be considerably modified, in particular, in the application to the fermionic field.
+The application to thr gauge field is discussed in the Part II of this series of papers.
+On the other hand, our formulation may be considerably modified in the application to the fermionic field.
 For example, the Wiener process used so far in the SDEs may not be applicable in this case, because the stochastic properties of the Dirac equation seems to be the Poisson process as is discussed in Refs. \cite {kac1,kac2,kac3}.

 The stochastic quantization by Parisi and Wu is another quantization method based on the stochastic dynamics \cite{parisi}.
 The principal difference between SVM and Parisi-Wu comes from the origin of the noise.
 In the stochastic quantization of Parisi-Wu, an additional time dimension is introduced to quantize systems and the stochastic dynamics is considered for this time.
-More detailed comparison is an issue in the future.
+Besides this stochastic quantization, there are various quantization schemes introducing an additional dimension \cite{mueller}.
+More detailed comparison with such approaches is an issue in the future.

-In SVM approach, all physical quantities are expressed by the expectation value with the wave functional of the field configuration.
-This structure make us remember the random matrix theory where the probability is introduced for matrix elements.
-The relation between quantum physics and the random matrix theory from the perspective of SVM will be an interesting problem.

-Authors aknowledge the financial support of CNPq.
+Authors acknowledge the financial support of CNPq.
 PRONEX and FAPERJ.